theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

+### About
-To use our products you need an SAP user with the following authority objects. <br>
+To use our products you need an SAP connection user with sufficient authorization in SAP.
+Authorizations are assigned via authorization objects in SAP. <br>

-The authorizations in the first section General authority objects are required to establish an SAP connection with the SAP server.
+The authorizations in the first section "General authorization objects" are required to establish an SAP connection with the SAP application server.
 The remaining sections show the authorizations required for the respective components.
 Depending on the components that you want to use, the corresponding authorizations are required.

-Please redirect this article to your SAP Basis admins to get the relevant authority objects you need for your user.
+Please redirect this article to your SAP Basis admins to get the relevant authorization objects you require for your SAP connection user.

+{: .box-note }
+**Note** Should you still get an authorization error in or software, ask SAP Basis to record an ST01-/ or SU53-authorization trace in SAP.
+This trace tells you, which authorizations objects are missing.

-### General authority objects
+### General authorization objects

-The following objects are needed at least to establish a connection.
+The following objects are needed at least to establish a connection to SAP.

 ```
 S_RFC            RFC_TYPE=FUGR; RFC_NAME=SYST; ACTVT=16